 - Create LinSig Junctions for each real Junction. - Add Arms to each Junction to reflect the Network Structure.
-The Network Arm Structure described below is recommended. - Add Lanes to each Arm to reflect the Lane layout within each Junction.
+The Network Arm Structure described below is recommended. - Add Lanes to each Arm to reflect the Lane layout within each Junction. - Join Lanes on different Arms using Lane Connectors. - Edit Lanes to set Saturation Flows and give-way settings.

-- Join Lanes on different Arms using Lane Connectors. - Edit Lanes to set Saturation Flows and give-way settings. - Add Zones to define the entry and exit points for the Network. - Create LinSig Controllers using other Views before returning to the Network Layout View to specify each Lane's controlling Phase(s). - Create a Pedestrian Network for each Junction as desired. - Use the Network Layout View to display results as text and profile graphs.
+- If using a Matrix Based Flows add Zones to define the entry and exit points for the Network. - If using Lane Based Flows specify flows using the drag and drop interface to drag flows around the Network. - Create LinSig Controllers using other Views before returning to the Network Layout View to specify each Lane's controlling Phase(s). - Create a Pedestrian Network for each Junction as desired. - Use the Network Layout View to display results as text and profile graphs.